bguo068/snp_call_nf/Readme.md

      intervals.

 4. Enable `vqsr` variant filtering.
 By default, `vqsr` is not enabled.
-To enable this option, you can specify `--vqsr true` to the nextflow command line
+To enable this option, you can specify `--vqsr true` to the nextflow command line.
+   - If this step fails due to a convergence issue, parameters such as `vqsr_opts` may need to be tweaked.

 There are options to run parts of the pipeline: